ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 - Learning logical gates

-3. Neural network in simple Numpy.
+Q. Neural network in simple Numpy.
 1. Write in plain NumPy the forward and backward pass for a two-layer feed-forward neural network with a ReLU layer in between.
 1. Implement vanilla dropout for the forward and backward pass in NumPy.

 <details><summary><b>Answer</b></summary>